DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 # [Die](#Die)

 Don't worry kid, Beary doesn't die ya dig?
 He is an immortal.
 For each grizzly demise, Beary's world is altered: A calamity of sorts.
 You have influence on this calamity.
 Will an enemy faction gain a new enemy?
 Will enemies move faster?
 Deal more damage?
-Gain a new abilities?
-The choice is yours, it aint a good choice to have though.
+Gain a new ability?
+The choice is yours, it ain't a good choice to have though.

 ![Ability tree](/reels/death.gif)